François Avard

 He has been working with comedian Martin Matte since 1995.
-He also worked with Louis-Josée Houde to write two of his one-man shows and co-wrote his texts for the animation of the Félix Award.
+He also worked with Louis-José Houde to write two of his one-man shows and co-wrote his texts for the animation of the Félix Award.
 He's also been working with a number of other humorists, including Jean-Francois Mercier, Cathy Gauthier, Patrick Groulx and Pierre Hébert.

-On February 25 2010, François Avard has signed, together with 500 artists, the call to support the international campaign for Boycott, Divestment and Sanctions against Israeli apartheid.
+On February 25, 2010, François Avard has signed, together with 500 artists, the call to support the international campaign for Boycott, Divestment and Sanctions against Israeli apartheid.